Ubiweb-lab/mmVital/Radar2Jestson/readme.txt

 ➢ When the FPGA or DCA1000EVM is reset
 ➢ On switching between multi-mode and raw mode

+For the "raw" mode, the data filename would be <File_Prefix>_Raw_<iteration>.bin.
+Raw mode is only supported for H/W session and the saved data is directly payload with no header or extra bytes/padding

 Serial Communication Library:
 pip install pyserial